amoffat/sh/docs/source/sections/special_arguments.rst

 completes with an exit code that would raise an exception.
 After the callback is run, any exception that would be raised is raised.

-The callback is passed the :class:`RunningCommand` instance, a boolean indicating success, and the exit code.
+The callback is passed the :ref:`RunningCommand <running_command>` instance, a boolean indicating success, and the exit code.

 .. include:: /examples/done.rst